adamacadamy/tutorialDocuments/python_lessons/python-flask/lessons/01-python_flask_templating.md

-# Flask Beginner Tutorial: From Scaffolding to a Basic Application
+# Flask Beginner Tutorial: From Scaffolding to a Basic Application (Updated with Class-Based Routes)

 ## 1. Setting Up the Environment